wnnawalaniec/phlambda/README.md

 and exists only for chaining purposes.

 ## Currying
-In this library all function automatically are curring.
+In this library all function are automatically curried.
 If you don't know what curry functions let me try to change it.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Currying):
-> In mathematics and computer science, curry is the technique of converting a function that takes multiple arguments into a sequence of functions that each takes a single argument.
+> In mathematics and computer science, currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each takes a single argument.

 Let's see an example:
  ```php